eecs-330/winter2020/pages/_assignments/hw6.md

 Feel free to be creative with your papers!
 Some ideas for paper topics (feel free to use any number of these or craft your own!):

-* Inspect the source code of a website and point out WCAG rules it doesn't follow and how this could be fixed.
-* Discuss accessibility problems with the interface that may not fall under WCAG guidelines (i.e. usability, page structure. etc.)
+* Inspect the source code of a website and point out WCAG rules it doesn't follow and how this could be fixed - discuss accessibility problems with the interface that may not fall under WCAG guidelines (i.e. usability, page structure. etc.)
+* Compare and contrast the accessibility and inclusivity of two website with similar functionality.
-* Try navigating the interface using only a screen reader and talk about the experience
+* Try navigating the interface using only a screen reader and talk about the experience.
+Anything that surprised you?
   * Mac: [VoiceOver][VoiceOver]
   * Windows: [NVDA][NVDA]
   * Cross-platform: [ChromeVox][ChromeVox]
 * Conduct research about the company or site's history with legal issues surrounding web accessibility (e.g. [Target][Target])

 In your analysis, you should read and cite *at least 4* external articles to support your arguments (not counting the website you're critiquing itself).
-These can also be readings that we've covered in class.
+These can also be readings that we've covered at any point throughout the course.

 #### Submission Checklist

 * Reflection papers should be at least 600 words, double spaced, 12-point font, Times New Roman
-* Papers should be converted to PDF format
+* Papers should be submitted in PDF format
+* *Include a url to your chosen site(s) in your submission*
 * Make sure your name and section are listed at the top of your submission
 * Cited *at least 4* external articles (inline citations are fine)